zaphosting/docs/docs/rimworldtogether-firststeps-dashboard.md

 ## Introduction

-You are interested in an **Abiotic Factor server** or already own one, but you still lack a comprehensive overview of the administration and the findability of all necessary options?
+You are interested in an **Rimworld Together server** or already own one, but you still lack a comprehensive overview of the administration and the findability of all necessary options?
 Especially at the beginning, this can be a challenge.
 But don't worry, we'll provide you with a detailed introduction to the administration of your service below, so you'll have the best possible overview.

 After going through this guide, you will easily be able to manage your server efficiently and find all the necessary options and features quickly and easily.
 Here, you will get a structured overview that will help you step by step to get familiar with the server administration and expand your knowledge in a targeted manner.
-This way, you can ensure that your **Abiotic Factor server** is optimally adapted to your needs and that you get the most out of the available options.
+This way, you can ensure that your **Rimworld Together server** is optimally adapted to your needs and that you get the most out of the available options.